 - Blood formation

 A total of 20 to 40 per cent of all men have low testosterone levels after the age of 40.
-Many of the affected men only notice this when the first symptoms of low testosterone appear.
+Many of the affected men only notice this when the first low testosterone symptoms appear.

 What causes low testosterone?

 In addition to ageing, diseases or changes in life circumstances can also lower testosterone levels – in both men and women.
-Possible low testosterone causes are:
+Possible causes of low testosterone in men and women are: